By T. J. Dunn, Jr. DVM

 “During this critical time, maternal antibody from the mother can interfere with a long-term immune response, so the idea is to keep boosting until the pet's immune system is capable of creating its own long-term protection,” said Dr. Jessica Vogelsang, San Diego veterinarian and author of All Dogs Go to Kevin.
 Other vaccines that are considered to be non-core or optional, like bordetella, should be administered based on what you decide with your vet, she added.

-What Are Multivalent Vaccines?
+What Are Multivalent Vaccines for Puppies?

 A multivalent vaccination contains different vaccine antigens in a single combination, which means it will vaccinate against more than one microorganism or two or more strains of the same microorganism, Vogelsang said.